 Into The Great Wide Open festival (ITGWO) 2016, Vlieland , curated by Nienke Korthof, Maire Haverkort, Peter van Hoof

 Assisted by Reem Saouma, Amer Assaf, Muhammad Soubhi Tabakh and supported by VSBfonds

-Winkel is an installation based on interiors of several shops that I had photographed in Syria in 2006 (first image) and 2008-2009.
+Winkel is an installation based on interiors of several shops that I photographed in Syria in 2006.
 The installation was managed by two Syrian men who fled from Aleppo in 2015.
 Nothing was for sale in Winkel; it was a display as we know from an ethnographic museum.
-Hence the contact between the Syrians and the audience was not limited to an economic transaction, the work acted as a catalyst for many conversations: about the installation itself, their escape from Syria, their future.
-On Vlieland - next to the camping shop of Sytse and Anneke - the work seemed surreal, and within the art program of the festival it was a stranger in our midst, which was also my intention.
+Hence the contact between the Syrians and the public was not limited to an economic transaction, the work acted as a catalyst for many conversations: about the installation itself, their escape from Syria, their future.
+On the island Vlieland and next to the camping shop of Sytse and Anneke, the work seemed surreal, and within the art program of the festival it was a stranger in our midst, which was also my intention.

-When the two Syrian assistants arrived at the installation of 2x3 meters that I had been building up with assistant Reem Saouma, one of them told me: "It's like real".
+When the two Syrian assistants arrived at the installation of 2 x 3 meters that I had been building up with assistant Reem Saouma, one of them said: "It's like real".
 Because after a bombardment people build up tiny new shops.
 To quote film maker Heddy Honigmann: "Life starts always where it has been destroyed: on a small table in what has been a street, a man starts again to sell: some candy, more candy and a few biscuits (…)".

 Press: VPRO’s Vrije Geluiden and video documentation by ITGWO